jlund0/CoffeeLoyalty/README.md

 ## TODO
 What is needed in each file
--FrontEnd_User
+- FrontEnd_User
- -Add sorting by distnace from user
+ - Add sorting by distnace from user
- -add card adding with camera or store search -FrontEnd_Admin
+ - add card adding with camera or store search
+- FrontEnd_Admin
--Website/Admin console
+- Website/Admin console